GloriaKrux/adhoc-work-DS/DS-Quiz.md

     * Parameter - alpha and beta all positive.
 3. Estimate alpha and beta
     * There are few methods to do so, but I am taking the Maximum Likelihood approach.
 That is still relatively complex - reading reference here: https://en.wikipedia.org/wiki/Beta_distribution#Two_unknown_parameters_2
+    But in summary this is what is happening:
+    	- Take partial derivative of the log likehood of the beta function wrt to the shape parameter and setting those to equal to 0.

 ## Question 1b